 Whether you’re cranking up the heat on a cold winter night or have the air conditioning on high in mid-August, if your house is not properly insulated, you will be wasting money.
 Old windows and drafty attic spaces are the culprits behind your unusually high electric bill.
 Invest in new energy-efficient windows with better seals and glass, and make sure attic and basement spaces have proper insulation.
 The investment today will save you money on your bill down the road.

 Reason #5: Old, outdated appliances.

 That old TV setup in the basement that no one ever watches is sucking energy and sucking money right out of your wallet.
 Old appliances and electronics that are never used are not worth saving.
 Instead of keeping those old electronics, consider donating them or recycling them.
-Better to be out of the house than sucking up more energy and increasing your monthly electric bill.
+It’s better that they’re out of the house than sucking up more energy and increasing your monthly electric bill.

 Reason #6: Running appliances that are not filled to capacity.

 Reason #7: Extreme weather.

 Temperatures can change drastically in a 48-hour span.
-We have no control over those changing temperatures, but we do have control over how we respond.
+We have no control over the weather, but we do have control over how we respond.
 If there is a heat wave in mid-March, do not change the thermostat to reflect that temperature spike.
 Instead, try to keep the temperature inside the house consistent, and ignore those brief spikes or plummets in the temperature.
 If it gets cold, bundle up.
-If it gets too hot, open the windows and enjoy the unexpected warmth.
+If it gets too hot, run fans and keep the heat out with closed blinds.